 You may have seen sports bikes on racing tracks.
 These are used for street riding and contest purposes.
 A good sports bike would weigh anything between 300 lbs to 500 lbs.
 The majority of the boys out there would love to own a sports bike, but the weight is extreme.
 Some boys may not be able to handle the weight.

 Did you understand the difference?
 There are different types of motorcycles.
 Hence, the weight will be different as per the frame and other components.
 However, you can put your bike on a mechanical diet.
 How is that possible?
 Please read the next section to find out the ways to make your bike lighter!
+So, if your question, how much does a motorcycle weigh that makes a sense!

 The Mechanical Diet For Your Motorcycle